devgeniem/dustpress-js/README.md

 Now data will consist of an object with the methods' names as keys and their return values as the values.
 Obviously you can also render that to HTML as well.

+### Additional parameters

+#### bypassMainQuery

+By default DustPress.js requests bypass WordPress' main WP_Query so that it wouldn't slow the request down when it's not necessary.
+You can prevent that from happening by setting `bypassMainQuery: false` if you want to use the default query.

+*Note:* Since version _2.2.0_ DustPress.js calls have been made to the home url instead of current page and thus the default query will reflect that as well.
+You can point the query to the right page by giving `url: window.location` parameter to your request.

 ### Model function front-end visibility

 You need to make your methods accessible for DustPress.js by defining a property named `$api` in your model.
 It should be an array consisting of the names of your accessible methods.
 DustPress.js can also run `protected` methods which are not automatically run by DustPress normally.